sesameabowhill/util/jenkins-chef/README.md

 a.save()
 ~~~

-If we execute the following (again, barney and wilma used for user and host respectively)
+If we execute the following

 ~~~
-curl --user 'sesameabowhill:c12cf5da8b3bb0eb3389247ca29bb116' --data-urlencode "script=$(<./chucknorris.groovy)" http://172.17.0.2:8080/scriptText
+curl --user 'barney:8187218182371823718237123' --data-urlencode "script=$(<./myscript.groovy)" http://172.17.0.2:8080/scriptText
 ~~~

-We will get the fields filled in the global tools configuration view.
+We get the fields filled for the Maven tool location in the Global Tools Configuration view.